avanikawa/docs_haptik/docs/zendesk/sunshine.md

 You will find the credentials, mentioned in the Sunshine guides, on the Zendesk-Sunshine app.

-Click on the app which Zendesk created in you Sunshine account.
+Click on the app which Zendesk created in your Sunshine account.

 <table>
   <th>Web Messenger</th>